gituser-rk/cmk_livestatus_trafficlight/README.md

 If none of the queries returns a number greater 0, the green light is turned on and all other lights are turned off.

 # Enable Livestatus
-Enable Livestatus API access in CheckMK from network:
+Enable Livestatus API access in CheckMK from network (TCP/IP):

     [sitename-user]@checkmk server:~#
     omd stop;omd config set LIVESTATUS_TCP on;omd config set LIVESTATUS_TCP_ONLY_FROM '172.18.1.91';omd start